 For a gourmet getaway: Adelaide Hills

 Of course, there’s the wine.
 But the Adelaide Hills are also rich with artisan producers, growers and experiences and it takes only about 20 minutes to get back to the city.
 Rest your head at Mount Lofty House, once the home of South Australian pioneer Arthur Hardy.
-In February 2021, the hotel will also open bookings for Sequoia, an exclusive lodge with 14 luxury suites and onsen-style pools.
+Bookings for Sequoia, the new exclusive lodge with 14 luxury suites and onsen-style pools, are open now for February 2021 onwards

 For an island escape: Kangaroo Island